In 2013 Hal Leonard Australia is running a 40 Piece Challenge. And I’m very excited by this news.

 This challenge is not a random, out-of-the-blue event.
-There’s a massive back-story to the development of this 40-Piece Challenge, which you can read about here (when I get around to writing it).
+There’s a massive back-story to the development of this 40-Piece Challenge, which you can read about here.
 But the point of the whole exercise is to encourage students to learn, perform and experience far more music than our exam-focussed culture usually allows.
 And to do so in order for students to develop much better reading skills and much broader musicianship, which will lead our students to be more likely to play the piano for the rest of their lives (no matter what grade exam they make it to before they stop taking piano lessons).

 This post isn’t about convincing you that this challenge is a good idea – there are plenty of posts I’ve written that already argue the case, and plenty written by other people as well, for that matter.